K0rgana/web-advcd/README.md

    });
    ```

 1. In the **reducers** we will create it new actions that will interact with the database and update the current state of `values` in the **initialState**.
-Now create a new action named `addTrainer` that will create a new document with an explicitly id that store the user's data in the database.
+Now create a new action named `addTrainer` that will create a new document with a explicitly id that store the user's data in the database.

    ```js
     //set the references endpoint to the database